Akirathan/STM32-smart-heating/README.md

 ### GUI
 The only GUI elements are windows that are used to display a text information.
-They are divided into two categories: static and dynamic.
-Static windows just displays some information whereas dynamic windows can be focused (by pressing right/left joystick buttons) and the values they store can be changed (by pressing up/down joystick buttons).
+They are divided into two categories: static and control.
+Static windows just displays some information whereas control windows can be focused (by pressing right/left joystick buttons) and the values they store can be changed (by pressing up/down joystick buttons).
 There is just one focused window at a time and its content is displayed in different (red) color.

-Every dynamic window should inherit from `IControlWindow` and implement `eventHandler` method accordingly.
-The functionality of `eventHandler` is straightforward: control window returns `Message` telling whether the focuse should be put onto left or right neighbor window, or the whole frame should be exitted.
+Every control window should inherit from `IControlWindow` and implement `eventHandler` method accordingly.
+The functionality of `eventHandler` is straightforward: control window returns `Message` telling whether the focuse should be put onto left or right neighbor window, or the whole frame should be shut down.

 **Frames**
-Frame stands for a display view eg. what is displayed in current time.
+The term Frame stands for a display view i.e. what is displayed in current time.
 It is basically just a container that holds windows and is responsible for their displaying.
-There is no restriction on controlling the windows, however ther is a prefered way - to initialize all the windows and pass them to `WindowSystem` that reads user input and cycles through the windows accordingly until `Message::EXIT` is returned from one of the windows.
+There is no restriction on controlling the windows, however there is a prefered way - to initialize all the windows and pass them to `WindowSystem` that reads user input and cycles through the windows accordingly until `Message::EXIT` is returned from one of the windows.
 One can then simply investigate windows' values and end the whole frame.
 Note that this all is done in `passControl` method.

 ### (Second) interrupts
-Class can get (second or minute) notifications (implemented as interrupts) if `ISecCallback` or `IMinCallback` interface is implemented.
-Implementation of one of those interfaces forces one to register the class for (second or minute) callbacks to `RTCController`.
+Class can get (second or minute) notifications (implemented as interrupts) if it implements `ISecCallback` or `IMinCallback` interface.
+Implementation of one of those interfaces forces the implementer to register the class for (second or minute) callbacks to `RTCController`.

 # Possible improvements